wanleung/rpi-server/README.md

 Raspberry Pi Perl Web services server

+Raspberry Pi web services server by using Perl Dancer Framework.
+Aim of this project is for the students could use simple web APIs to control their Raspberry Pi GPIO by using HTML or Javascript.

+The project is under Hong Kong Linux Group by Wan Leung Wong.

+You can visit us on http://www.linux.org.hk

 Dependencies
 ==========
 C library for Broadcom BCM 2835 as used in Raspberry Pi : http://www.airspayce.com/mikem/bcm2835/